-In Hawai'i, it has only been detected on O'ahu, in and around retail outlet garden shops and nurseries.
+In Hawai'i, it is established on O'ahu and Kaua'i.

 ACKNOWLEDGEMENTS

 Discovery of the initial infestation was made by Amber Tateno and Juliana Yalemar, Hawai'i Department of Agriculture, Plant Pest Control Branch.
 Species identification was confirmed by Gregory A. Evans, United States Department of Agriculture, Animal and Plant Health Inspection Service, National Identification Services on July 31, 2019.
 Many thanks to Lyle Buss for photo use permission.